 - The top senior institutions receiving PHCC graduates are Liberty University, Old Dominion University, Radford University, Virginia Commonwealth University, Jefferson College of Health Sciences

-- The Learning Resource Center (the Library) at PHCC houses more than 36,000 publications and periodicals
+- The Learning Resource Center (Library) at PHCC houses more than 36,000 publications and periodicals

 - PHCC students have contributed thousands of hours of service to the local community

-- Patrick Henry Community College was the first VCCS Member of the National Junior College Athletic Association (NJCAA) in the history of Virginia Community College athletic programs
+- PHCC was the first VCCS Member of the National Junior College Athletic Association (NJCAA) in the history of Virginia Community College athletic programs

-- PHCC Foundation consistently ranks in top tier of comparable community colleges in fundraising success
+- The PHCC Foundation consistently ranks in top tier of comparable community colleges in fundraising success

 - PHCC has been rated among the top ten Most Tech-Savvy community colleges in the country by the Center for Digital Education

 - Student ages range from 15 to 95.

 - Students in the fall 2016 include: 59% female, 41% male; 50% full-time, 50% part-time; 29% minority.

 Situated on 137 acres, Patrick Henry Community College is located approximately three miles north of Martinsville.
 The college has several off-campus sites consisting of workforce development centers in Stuart and Martinsville, the IDEA Center in Uptown Martinsville, and the Virginia Motorsports Training Center at Arrington Manufacturing in Henry County.